edson-acordi/4bit-microcomputer/README.md

 # Acknowledgements #

-The authors would like to thank the IFPR (Instituto Federal do Paraná) and CNPq (Conselho Nacional de Desenvolvimento Científico e Tecnológico) for partially funding this project.
+### The authors would like to thank:
+- The IFPR (Instituto Federal do Paraná) and CNPq (Conselho Nacional de Desenvolvimento Científico e Tecnológico) for partially funding this project.

+- The RENESAS (https://www.renesas.com/br/en) for sending me memory samples for tests with MikroLeo.

 # Authors #